 Additionally, the CIF specification is converted to an internal representation on which the synthesis is performed.
 This conversion also applies linearization (product variant) to the edges.
-Predicates
+Predicates are represented internally using Binary Decision Diagrams (BDDs).

 Supported requirements

 Three types of requirements are supported: state invariants, state/event exclusion invariants, and requirement automata.
 For state invariants and state/event exclusion invariants, both named and nameless variants are supported.